The Veerman Family story is coming soon!

 Isabelle is very special as she will willingly stand in as a surrogate mother to orphaned alpacas.
 Normally, alpacas bond strongly to their own young.
 For Isabelle, meeting and nurturing Charlie Brown was as natural as giving birth to him herself.

 Macarthur is a rare alpaca stud who is almost fourteen years old.
 He was purchased in a group of five males who were being unloaded and he was regarded as a “big disappointment” due to the quality of his fibre count.
 He had a micron count of approximately 26 which is considered too high for a quality male stud.
 We recognized it as being the result of his diet.
 When an alpaca is fed a high-protein diet it can “blow out” the fibre, which means elevating the micron count.
-Recognizing this I set out to provide Macarthur with an improved protein diet which allowed his micron count to drop below 25.
+Recognizing this we set out to provide Macarthur with an improved protein diet which allowed his micron count to drop below 25.
 Our expertise in creating diet plans for the herd at Meadowview Alpaca Farm helps the alpacas maintain a fibre micron count of quality while keeping the herd healthy.

 Macarthur is now passing on his impressive genetic heritage, as his grand-sires are COYO DESTINY on one side, and JOLIMONT PERUVIAN ALPAMAYO on the other.